aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 #### The Reference solution

-In order to make sure that our User-Defined Function (UDF) is accurate and to have a reference solution, we are first going to perform this re-projection task with GeoPandas.
+In order to make sure that our User-Defined Function (UDF) is accurate and to have a reference solution, we are first going to perform this re-projection task with GeoPandas, which is an incredibly useful library when dealing with geospatial data.
 First we create a GeoDataFrame with our point coordinates:

 ```python